 Moreover, our substantial experience and familiarity with federal and state securities laws allow us to be strategic advisors and identify for our clients the "best practices" among public companies.
 To best represent our clients, we learn and understand their businesses and industries so that we can be in a position to respond promptly and effectively to their legal needs.

 We regularly represent both issuers and underwriters in initial public offerings (IPOs), follow-on offerings, secondary offerings, private investments in public entities (PIPEs) and a range of debt financings, such as Rule 144A placements of high-yield and convertible debt.
-Over the past five years, we have been counsel for issuers on approximately 30 public offerings with offering proceeds in excess of $5 billion, giving us deep expertise in a full range of issues involved in bringing public offerings to market.
+Over the past five years, we have been counsel for issuers on more than 30 public offerings, giving us deep expertise in a full range of issues involved in bringing public offerings to market.
 We pride ourselves on our in-depth and up-to-date knowledge of the SEC, its review process and recent disclosure trends.
 Our intimate knowledge of the process benefits our clients as we help them achieve their business objectives in a timely and cost-effective manner.
 Each of our client teams, headed by a partner, collaborates with our clients and draws on relevant practice areas throughout the Firm.
 This team approach helps our clients develop their businesses and achieve their business goals in a timely and cost-effective manner.

 Corporate Governance and Compliance